tttao/mini-data-platform/README.md

 - Apache Superset
 - DBT

-A detailed description can be found on my blog posts: https://fabricemonnier.substack.com/p/self-hosted-data-analytics-delta?r=43vece
+A detailed description of the architecture and of the components can be found on my blog posts: https://fabricemonnier.substack.com/p/self-hosted-data-analytics-delta?r=43vece

 # Deployment instructions